$51,552 raised at Kickstarter!!!

 Read more about NIGHT BIRD SONG: The Thomas Chapin Story. . .

-Logo photo credits: 1st photo, (c) Jack Vartoogian/Front Row Photos; 4th photo, Lee Meltzer
+Logo photo credits: 1st b&w photo, (c) Jack Vartoogian/Front Row Photos; 4th 2nd b&wphoto, Lee Meltzer

-Admired for his exuberance as a multi-instrumentalist; once a musical director for the legendary Lionel Hampton; and one of the few artists of his generation to exist in both the worlds of the New York City's downtown, experimentalist scene and the uptown scene of mainstream jazz, the saxophonist-flautist was just making his mark when his life was cut short.
-Chapin tragically died from leukemia in 1998 at age 40.
+Chapin was admired for his exuberance as a multi-instrumentalist, band leader and composer.
+Once a musical director for the legendary Lionel Hampton, he was one of the few artists of his generation to exist in both the worlds of the New York City's downtown, experimentalist scene and the uptown scene of mainstream jazz.
+The saxophonist-flautist was just making his mark when his life was cut short when died from leukemia in 1998 at age 40.

 You will meet a passionate soul who lived like there was no tomorrow in tireless pursuit of doing what he loved.
 In the face of a childhood condition that left him aware every day that life was fragile, Thomas Chapin soared and gained altitude, living out his dream of making edgy, engaging, exhilarating music that pushed jazz forward.